yff-001/nn-truck/README.md

-# nn-truck
-Neural Network Driven RC Truck
+# Neural Network Driven RC Truck

 This project was inspired by many similar projects published on internet, especially <a href = 'https://github.com/hamuchiwa/AutoRCCar'>this one</a>.